Skip to Content

 Squeaky noises, wheels that don’t spin for longer than a few seconds and pushing like a madman in your local skatepark.
 These are all signs that our skateboard bearings are on their last legs.

 So when should you replace your bearings?
-Replace your bearings when they still don’t spin after cleaning and relubing.
+Replace your bearings when they don’t spin after cleaning and relubing.
 Immediately replace them when bearing shields and or ball bearings are missing to prevent them from blocking and causing accidents.

 You might still be able to save them though.
 Proper maintenance and cleaning them can save you a few bucks to here’s what you should do before you go buy a new set.